 Or better, will you be paying that obvious over-inflated price?

-Price it correctly from the start and you’ll get offer to purchase activity in no time!
+In other worths, price it correctly from the start and you’ll get offer to purchase activity in no time.

 But how does a home seller even know he’s dealing with an overpriced home?

 And more importantly, what will he do once he finds out?
 You better hope it’ll be adjusting that asking price downward asap!

 I have lined up the 10 most popular telltale signs that you’re dealing with an overpriced home below: